Should You Boost NAD+ Directly or Use Precursors (NMN, NR, & NMNH)?

 You can boost NAD+ directly, use NAD+ precursors, or a combination of the two.
 Below, we’ll introduce you to the various methods, as well as provide suggestions for usage.

 What are NAD+ Precursors and Why Use Them?

-A common way to supplement NAD+ is by using NAD+ precursors, such as Nicotinamide Mononucleotide (NMN) or Nicotinamide Riboside (NR).
+A common way to supplement NAD+ is by using NAD+ precursors, such as Nicotinamide Mononucleotide (NMN), Nicotinamide Riboside (NR), or Reduced Nicotinamide Mononucleotide (NMNH).
 For example, Tru Niagen is a famous brand that sells a popular NMN supplement.
 Elysium is a well-known brand that produces Basis, a popular NR Supplement.
 Precursor simply means that the compound is not actual NAD+, but is expected to convert into NAD at some point after consumption.

 So, why take a precursor pill (such as NMN) instead of a pill made up of pure NAD+?
 This is because NAD+ in pill form will not survive the body’s digestive process, and will get destroyed by stomach acid.
 NAD+ precursors, on the other hand, can survive digestion and can be converted to NAD+ via their respective pathways.
 Supplementing NAD+ in pill form with NR has been shown to increase NAD+ levels by 40%.

 There are alternative ways to directly boost NAD+ with pure products that do not require the reliance on a precursor or pill converting to NAD+.
 These alternatives include: NAD+ Intravenous applications (IV), NAD+ Iontophoresis Patches, and NAD+ Subcutaneous Injections.
 All three methods effectively deliver NAD+ straight to the bloodstream—bypassing the stomach.